giantswarm/handbook/content/docs/support-and-ops/processes/customer-check-upgrade-changes.md

 4. [Giant Swarm Releases](https://github.com/giantswarm/releases/)
 Our own release page and we try to give you a better overview on the important changes.
-*Tip: Once we depreciate a release, it is moved to "archived", so you might need to dig in there to find our past versions where the K8s version is changing.*
+*Tip: Once we deprecate a release, it is moved to "archived", so you might need to dig in there to find our past versions where the K8s version is changing.*

 ### Giant Swarm